mynew4/cmangos-docs-wiki/Playerbot/PlayerBot-mod-inside-CMaNGOS-core.md

 The "PlayerBot Mod" is an optional core modification inside the CMaNGOS core.

-It lets you add additional characters from your account (normally up to 9), as bots that you control.
+It lets you add additional characters from your account (normally up to 9), as bots that you control.<br>
 The bots assist in all aspects of normal game play, combat, trading, questing and much much more....

 #### What can Playerbot do ?